inferno-framework/inferno-framework.github.io/docs/writing-tests/making-requests.md

 end
 ```

-## OAuth Credentials
+#### OAuth Credentials
-When making requests to FHIR servers using OAuth2-based (such as the SMART App
+When making requests to FHIR servers using OAuth2-based authorization (such as the SMART App
-Launch workflow) authorization, OAuth credentials support an access token and
+Launch workflow), OAuth credentials support an access token and,
-optionally a refresh token as well as all of the information needed to perform a
+optionally, a refresh token and the information needed to perform a
 token refresh (refresh token, token endpoint, client ID, client secret).
 If all
 of this information is available, the FHIR client will automatically refresh the
 access token if it will expire in under a minute.
 If no information on the